Google acquires AIMatter, maker of the Fabby computer vision app

 We’d had wind of the deal going down as far back as May, although it only officially closed today.
 Fabby and Google have confirmed the deal to us and there should be a statement posted on AIMatter’s site about the news soon.

-Terms of the sale are not being disclosed, but we understand that Fabby — which has had over 2 million downloads — will continue to run, and most of AIMatter’s 25 employees will come onboard to Google.
+Terms of the sale are not being disclosed, but we understand that Fabby — which has had over 2 million downloads — will continue to run, and from what we understand most of AIMatter’s employees will come onboard to Google.
 AIMatter had people working in Minsk, the Bay Area, and Zurich (Switzerland being particularly strong in computer vision tech, see here, here, and here).
 It’s not clear yet if the staff will stay where they are now or relocate elsewhere, or what else they will be working on for Google.)

 Fabby had raised around $2 million in funding with backers including Haxus, a venture fund that backs artificial intelligence startups; Yuri Melnichek, who started as the co-founder and chairman of AIMatter but now described as an investor and advisor (he’d also founded Maps.me and is himself an ex-Googler); and Andrei Kulik, who is AIMatter’s CEO.